rbxbx/soundcloud-remix/README.markdown

 # Download

-Clone the application on your local computer:
+Clone the application on your local computer by running the following command in your Terminal emulator.
+(Terminal on Mac, Console on Windows)

-     git clone git@github.com:soundcloud/soundcloud-remix.git
+     $ git clone git@github.com:soundcloud/soundcloud-remix.git
+     $ cd soundcloud-remix

+Now you're ready to configure it!

 # Configuration

-Configuring the application is simply done by editing the following files: `config/soundcloud_auth.yml` `config/settings.yml` `config/instructions.txt` If you're looking for a decent text editor, try [TextMate](http://macromates.com/)
+Configuring the application is simply done by editing the following files `soundcloud_auth.yml` `settings.yml` `instructions.txt` in the **config** folder.

+If you're looking for a decent text editor, try [TextMate](http://macromates.com/)

 ### Connect with your SoundCloud app